 Delivery of a foal

 3. Rural veterinary practice

 entrance to the practice

-A large sign above the front door reads Veterinary Practice ‘Hintham‘.
-Next to the name, Siamese twins are stylized into the letter H, the symbol of the practice.
+A large sign above the door reads Veterinary Practice “Hintham”.
 Hintham is a district in the city of Den Bosch that lies eight kilometres to the west.
-The name is a reminder of the time when the practice had its home base in this city with initially only two veterinary surgeons.
+The name is a reminder of the time when the practice had its home base in this city.
+Next to the name, Siamese twins are stylized into the letter H, the symbol of the practice, which initially had only two veterinary surgeons.
 Which explains the symbol.

 Veterinary surgeon in the city

 In those days, veterinary surgeons were genuine all-rounders: dogs, cats, guinea pigs, rabbits, canary birds and other types of domestic pets found their way to the clinic in Hintham.
 And the practice was also of service to farmers in the surrounding area with their cows, pigs, goats, sheep and horses.
 But times changed and we needed to specialize.
 The practice was divided into a clinic for domestic pets, which remained at the city location, and a practice for farm animals, the centre of which relocated to the countryside, to Berlicum.